How Much to Demolish a House?

 Q: Do you need permission to demolish a home?

 A: You won’t usually need to worry about planning permission when it comes to demolishing a house.
-Demolition work is usually considered as permitted development.
+Demolition work is usually considered to be permitted development.
 This means that it doesn’t normally require any type of planning permission.

 However, it’s worth noting that your permitted development rights might be removed or restricted in some cases.
 This is usually the case if you reside in a conservation area or a listed building.